OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                }

 We can see that the Employee role is now part of Felicitas' _roles_ attribute.
-But we also observe that the same role is present in the _effectiveRoles_ attribute as well.
+But we also observe that the same role is present in the _effectiveRoles_ attribute.
 This attribute is calculated based on the roles assigned to the user.

 4. Removing the Employee role from a user

 Let's imagine that the Employee role was erroneously assigned to Felicitas.
 We now need to remove this role from her entry.
 To do that we need to use a JSON Patch _remove_ operation.
-Since the role is part of an array, and is actually the 2nd element of that array (see output in section 3 above) the resulting PATCH request would look as follows:
+Since the role is part of an array, and is the first element in that array, the resulting PATCH request would look as follows:

         $ curl --insecure \
                --header "Content-type: application/json" \